 4. Museo de Las Culturas de Oaxaca

 Located at Gurrion at Alcala, Plaza Santo Domingo, is the Museo de Las Culturas de Oaxaca.
-The Museum houses treasure from Monte Alban and has great views over the Botanical Gardens and the restored library is well worth a visit.
+The Museum houses treasures from Monte Alban and has great views over the Botanical Gardens, and the restored library is well worth a visit.
 It is one of the region’s best museums.

 How much time should I allow to visit?
 Allow at least 2 hours.